Marie McMahon: Works

 As a printer she has produced etchings, linocuts, lithographs, and screen prints.

 Among her many well-known posters are You are on Aboriginal land and the Australian Government's health promotion Beat the grog and Condoman AIDS awareness campaign, developed in collaboration with Aboriginal and Torres Strait Islander health workers.

 In 1976, Marie began working at The Tin Sheds Workshop at the University of Sydney, where a number of feminists were putting out posters related to feminist issues.
 In 2015, the Sydney University Gallery held an exhibition titled Girls in the Tin Shed; Marie had several works in the exhibition.
 In the 1970s, posters proliferated as inexpensive ways to express ideas through art.
 When asked about that period McMahon said the women artists "saw themselves as outsiders to the mainstream art establishment, inspired by acts like the Sex Pistols and the Clash."

 Marie also produced prints at the Australian Print Workshop in Fitzroy, Victoria and so was included in a major exhibition Place Made: Australian Print Workshop held in early 2004 at the National Gallery of Australia (NGA).
 When the NGA acquired many prints from the Workshop, they acquired more than 90 of McMahon's prints.

 From 1988 to 1996, McMahon worked in the Tiwi Islands while living at Batchelor, south of Darwin.
 From 2000 to 2001 at she lived Gunbalanya, Arnhem Land, where she produced a series of collages interpreting the landscapes around her.
 From 2009–2010, her works have dealt with political conflict in Indochina and Cambodia.

 Women's Domestic Needlework Group

 In 1976 McMahon and artist Frances (Budden) Phoenix initiated The Women's Domestic Needlework Group (WDNG) Their aim was to reclaim the creative, but historically undervalued, practices of embroidery, knitting, crochet, lace making and needlework.

 The most significant of their four exhibitions was the D'Oyley exhibition at Watters Gallery in Sydney in 1979.
 The exhibition, focusing on women's 'fancywork' featured more than 700 handmade doilies that were collected from various thrift shops.
 The exhibition was sponsored the Crafts Board of the Australia Council.

 Collections

-McMahon's prints and posters are held in the National Gallery of Victoria, the Bendigo Regional Gallery, the National Gallery of Australia, the Art Gallery of New South Wales, and the Museum of Contemporary Art in Sydney. as well as in various regional galleries in Australia and in private collections.
+McMahon's prints and posters are held in the National Gallery of Victoria, the Bendigo Regional Gallery, the National Gallery of Australia, the Art Gallery of New South Wales, the Australian Queer Archives, and the Museum of Contemporary Art in Sydney. as well as in various regional galleries in Australia and in private collections.